esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 from skimage.transform import PiecewiseAffineTransform
 ```

-First, we imported the libraries we will need.
-Then we will import our example images (must be changed to take themm from our OLD WEBSITE) and examine them.
+Then, we import our example images and examine them.

 ```python
 image_b = io.imread('cardiomegaly_cc0.png') # cardiomegaly CXR